 Dr. Sayed also said that “smaller procedures are unlikely to create issues specific to either women or men, but very large reconstructions can have different implications.”

-“Men requiring extensive procedures for the scrotum or at the base of the penis may require skin grafting, and the scrotum can heal with a scar-like texture that doesn’t perfectly match typical scrotal skin,” says Dr. Sayed.
-“For female patients that require removal of most of the labia and pubic area, the scar can become tight and create some discomfort if it creates tension around the vagina.”
+“Men requiring extensive procedures for the scrotum or at the base of the penis may require skin grafting, and the scrotum can heal with a scarlike texture that doesn’t perfectly match typical scrotal skin,” Dr. Sayed said.
+“For female patients who require removal of most of the labia and pubic area, the scar can become tight and create some discomfort if it creates tension around the vagina.”

 Before surgery, make sure you know what you need to do to prepare.

-You and your doctor must work together to find out what treatment is best for you.
-Tell your doctor what you want to achieve from surgery.
-Dr. Sayed recommends discussing what you feel needs to be treated: “Patients often know the areas that tend to cause the most trouble and have been around for a long time.
+Communication is crucial before surgery.
+Dr. Sayed explained: “Patients often know the areas that tend to cause the most trouble and have been around for a long time.
 Pointing this out to the surgeon to make sure they focus on the areas that matter to you most can be helpful.”

-When planning your surgery, it is important to consider how extensive the procedure will be.
-“When multiple or larger areas are affected, it is also important to consider whether you want to have one or two big procedures that result in a bigger recovery all at once, or if you want to break it into smaller steps to make it feel more manageable,” Dr. Sayed explained.
-“Letting a surgeon know your preference may help them approach these procedures in a way that feels like the best fit for your situation.”
+Dr. Sayed added, “Consider whether you want to have one or two big procedures that result in a bigger recovery all at once, or if you want to break it into smaller steps to make it feel more manageable.”

-HS is an inflammatory disease — it is important to control inflammation from HS before having your surgery to avoid potential complications.
-Having a flare-up at the same time as surgery can lead to worse outcomes.
+HS is an inflammatory disease.
+It’s crucial to control inflammation before surgery.
+Having a flare-up at the same time as surgery can make matters worse.

-“It’s often best to make sure the hidradenitis is well-controlled, when possible, ahead of time.
+“It’s often best to make sure the disease is well controlled, when possible, ahead of time.
 It can slow down wound healing and result in bigger wounds if the tissue is swollen and inflamed at the time of surgery,” according to Dr. Sayed.

-Some people have a great deal of anxiety before procedures and may need help to stay calm.
+Some people have a great deal of anxiety before procedures and may need help remaining calm.

 Dr. Sayed offered reassurance: “If we do the procedure in the office, medication may be given to help a patient relax.”
 Make sure to let your doctor know if you need help dealing with the stress of surgery.

 For procedures that require general anesthesia, you will be asked not to eat or drink anything beforehand.
-Your doctor should give you detailed information about what you can and cannot drink for two to eight hours before your scheduled surgery.
+Your doctor should give you detailed instructions to follow before your procedure.

 Surgery may give you the relief you need, but it may not be immediate.
-Expect some postoperative pain and the need to be on the lookout for potential complications.
+You can expect some postoperative pain, and you will need to be on the lookout for potential complications.
 You will also need to follow up with your surgeon to track the progress of your healing.

-Dr. Sayed points out the importance of keeping an eye out for possible postoperative infection, saying, “Infection is uncommon, but signs include redness, swelling, pain, discharge, and odor that worsen instead of improve after the first few days.
+Dr. Sayed said to watch for possible postoperative infections.
+“Infection is uncommon, but signs include redness, swelling, pain, discharge, and odor that worsen instead of improve after the first few days.
 These things are all common in the first week or two, but when they get worse instead of better, it can be a sign of a problem.”

-On myHSTeam, the social network for people with hidradenitis suppurativa, more than 23,000 members come together to ask questions, give advice, and share their stories with others who understand life with hidradenitis suppurativa.
+On myHSteam, the social network for people with hidradenitis suppurativa, members come together to ask questions, give advice, and share their stories with others who understand life with hidradenitis suppurativa.

-Are you or someone you care for living with hidradenitis suppurativa?
+Have you ever considered surgical intervention for a severe case of HS?
+Have you tried any other treatment options for HS in the groin area?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Get updates directly to your inbox.